Introduction to PostgreSQL Case Insensitive

 - In this example, we have created an extension of citext by using the command of creating an extension, and the extension name is citext.

-- After creating an extension, the select operation is successful while using the citext extension.
+- After creating an extension, the select operation successfully uses the citext extension.

-- Citext extension will call lower function internally into the system.
-Citext extension is called the lower function automatically.
+- Citext extension will call lower functions internally into the system.
+The citext extension automatically applies the lower function.
 Therefore, we do not need to use the lower function in our query while using the citext extension in PostgreSQL.

 - To check citext extension is enabled or not, we are using the following command as follows.